Basel102014/CAB401_N-Body_Project/README.md

 # N-Body Simulation (3D)

 A simple, fast 3D N-Body gravitational simulation in C.
-Includes a sequential solver and a PThreads version.
+Includes a sequential solver.
 The sequential build has an SDL2 viewer for real-time visualization with a free-fly camera.

 ## Features
 - 3D Newtonian gravity with softening (EPS2)